userfrosting/learn/03.background/01.the-client-server-conversation/docs.md

 **Your browser:** "Excuse me, owlfancy.com?
 Can I have **https://www.owlfancy.com/account**?
 I also have this special code.
 It's 'nabddsXGa4FK0JHCipeEnAVXy8'."

 **owlfancy.com:** "Sure thing.
-Hey, I know you, you're VolesALaMode!  (erm, at least I hope it's you and not someone who stole your secret code!)
+Let me see if I recognize that special code...hey, I know you, you're VolesALaMode!  (erm, at least I hope it's you and not someone who stole your code!)
 Let me go look up a few things for you...Hmm, I'm supposed to get a list of your next HootMeets from the database, whatever a HootMeet is...ok, found it.
 I'll just lay them out in this nice HTML template and send it back.
 Here, have this HTML!
 The status code is 200.
 Let me know if you need anything else.
 Bye!"

 **Your browser:** "Thanks!
 I'll just show my user this..."